guandr22/final-project-cs136/README.md

 3: Generate Map
 4: Find Buildings Owned By [X]
 ```
 Type the integer corresponding to the mode you want.
+Because the csv file has >800k entries, it will take around ten seconds to boot up.
+Navigate the menus as directed and in accordance with your passion.
+IMPORTANT: Click on the map to set your location and get feedback from the program!

 ## Sources
 https://www.cs.cmu.edu/~ckingsf/bioinfo-lectures/quadtrees.pdf